Apply Online for a Co-op Work Permit

 You are only eligible for a co-op work permit if the work component is required of all students in your program.
 If the work component is an optional part of your program, you are not eligible for the co-op work permit, and therefore are not able to select that option.

 We recommend applying for your co-op work permit as early as possible.
-The co-op work permit is required for you to perform work that is required for your program.
-If you do not have a valid co-op work permit, you will not be able to access the job board or begin your work placement or practicum.
+You will require a co-op work permit for you to perform work that is required for your program.
+If you do not have a valid co-op work permit, you will not be able to access the job board or begin your work placement/practicum.

-Co-operative Education students should consult with the Career Bridge team as early as possible in their programs regarding timing and sequencing.
+Students interested in Co-operative Education should consult with the Career Bridge team as early as possible in their programs regarding timing and sequencing.

 Normally, for University of Lethbridge programs, Immigration, Refugees and Citizenship Canada (IRCC) will issue your co-op work permit with the same expiry date as your current study permit.